Housing help if your home is flooded

 What to do if your house is flooded, what help you can get and how to find alternative accommodation if needed

-If your home is flooded, you should take the following steps as soon as possible:
+If your home is flooded, take these steps as soon as possible:

-• If you live in rented accommodation, contact your landlord and report the flood.
-They may be able to arrange repairs or provide alternative accommodation.
+• If you rent your home, contact your landlord to report the flood.
+They may arrange repairs or provide alternative accommodation

-• Contact your insurance company if you have contents insurance.
-They may be able to cover the cost of replacing damaged items or pay for temporary accommodation.
+• Contact your insurer if you have contents insurance.
+They may cover damaged items or temporary accommodation

-• Contact your utility suppliers and tell them about the flood.
-They may need to check your gas, electricity and water supply for safety reasons.
+• Contact your utility suppliers.
+They may need to check your gas, electricity and water supply for safety

-• Keep a record of the flood, including photos, receipts, and correspondence with your landlord, insurance company or council.
-This may help you with any claims or complaints later on.
+• Keep a record of the flood.
+Include photos, receipts and correspondence with your landlord, insurer or the council.
+This may support any claims or complaints

 Your rights and responsibilities as a tenant